feats/radiaction/packages/radiaction/examples/orders-rick-morty/README.md

 $ ./start.sh
 ```

-Requirements:
+Dependencies:

+* npm
 * docker
 * xterm

 ## Code Structure

-* `/application` contains the logic of the application (actions, reactions and a controller).
+* `/application` is a symlink to the [rick-morty-application](../_rick-morty-application).
+It contains the independent logic of the application (actions, reactions and a controller).
-* `/distribution` contains the runners that will respond to the clients' actions, processing the reactions.
+* `/distribution` contains the runners that will respond to the applications' actions, processing the reactions.

 ## Infrastructure